 Plus, each partner gets their own login and own control.
 Partners can also have their own "private" envelopes for couples who budget this way.

-Individuals and couples with children may want to upgrade to the Family plan which has:
+Individuals and couples with children may want to upgrade to the Family plan (coming soon) which will have:

 - Parent View

 The Premium plan costs $6.50 per month and when the Family plan launches it will be $11.50 per month.
 While the prices may sound steep, Qube Money boasts that the average user saves $488 per month without feeling any extra squeeze in the budget.

 I used an early iteration of Qube Money back in 2017 (the app was called ProActive back then).
 While it was a bit clunky at the time, it did deliver on the promise that it would force me to face my spending decisions.